apache/aries/README.md

     mvn clean install

-As the Aries svn hosts a lot of different subprojects it makes sense to only build the specific subproject.
+As the Aries main repository hosts a lot of different subprojects it makes sense to only build the specific subproject.

+## Submodule dependencies visualization

+1. Install graphviz (`dot` program is necessary)
+2. Run script `./createDependencyGraph.sh SUBMODULE`
+3. Graph of dependencies will be generated in `target` directory